palkerecsenyi/hermod/README.md

 This repository contains the original Go version of Hermod.
 It contains code to compile YAML into Go, as well as the encoder and WebSocket server needed to host RPCs.

 ## Why?
 gRPC is an amazing framework, and is perfect for providing blazing-fast highly-optimised RPC communication.
-However, we find the lack of native frontend support to be a considerable obstacle — both in terms of performance and developer convenience.
+However, it relies on a proxy for web client use, which is hard to justify for smaller projects.

-Hermod uses WebSockets (and in the future, HTTP/3 WebTransports) rather than HTTP/2 (which isn't always available).
-They're a robust, widely-used set of protocols that work across all devices, and are even relatively efficient for cross-server communication.
+Hermod uses WebSocket rather than HTTP/2 (which isn't always available).
+It's a proven and widely-used protocol with [very little framing](https://www.rfc-editor.org/rfc/rfc6455.html#section-5.2), meaning little overhead.
+Hermod lets you use a single WebSocket connection between a client and a server, and simply open and close lightweight 'sessions' within it.
+For more details, see the [Hermod Protocol](https://github.com/palkerecsenyi/hermod/blob/main/PROTOCOL.md).

-Hermod tries to be better suited to building a full browser-facing API than gRPC is at the moment.
-To keep things simple, it doesn't build a complex protocol on top of HTTP, and instead merely uses WebSockets to transmit binary data.
+Hermod tries to be better suited to building a full browser-facing API than gRPC is at the moment (although it works for server-server communication, too).
+It's much less complex or full-featured than other RPC frameworks, but includes all the essential features you need!

 Hermod is also a [Norse messenger god](https://en.wikipedia.org/wiki/Herm%C3%B3%C3%B0r), unlike gRPC.